subversionmedia/covid-data/covid-vaccine-injuries.md

 However, CDC data shows Pfizer has similar rates of carditis to Moderna for people under 25 and significantly greater rates of carditis for people under 18 https://www.cdc.gov/vaccines/acip/meetings/downloads/slides-2021-08-30/03-COVID-Su-508.pdf#page=13

-Whistleblower Doctors & Healthcare Professionals
+# Healthcare Professional Whistleblowers

-Doctors and healthcare workers reiterating human rights issues and health problems from the vaccine https://canadahealthalliance.org/wp-content/uploads/Open_Letter_to_Henry_Dix_Horgan_Eby_Oct_6_2021.pdf
+Doctors and healthcare workers in Canada reiterating human rights issues and health problems from the vaccine are completely ignored by public health officials https://canadahealthalliance.org/wp-content/uploads/Open_Letter_to_Henry_Dix_Horgan_Eby_Oct_6_2021.pdf

-# Whistleblower Victims
+# Vaccine Injury Victim Whistleblowers

-Brandon Goodwin of Atlanta Hawks season ended because of vaccine injuries, ordered by the team & NBA to not talk about any of it.  https://www.youtube.com/watch?v=eTh_d9pKKFs
+Brandon Goodwin of Atlanta Hawks season had his season ended because of vaccine injuries, ordered by management to not talk about any of it.  https://www.youtube.com/watch?v=eTh_d9pKKFs